decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony.markdown

 2. The impossibility holds even if there is a [trusted setup phase](https://ittaiab.github.io/2019-07-18-setup-assumptions/), for example if the parties have a PKI setup.

 3. The impossibility above importantly assumes (i) a Byzantine adversary for $B$, and (ii) messages between $A$ and $C$ can be delayed sufficiently.
-Even if one of these two conditions do not hold, we can tolerate $f \geq n/3$.
+Even if one of these two conditions does not hold, we can tolerate $f \geq n/3$.
 If we only have crash faults, then Paxos and many other protocols can tolerate a minority corruption.
 If messages are guaranteed to arrive within a fixed known time bound (i.e., assuming synchrony), then we can tolerate a minority corruption (see for example [here](https://eprint.iacr.org/2006/065.pdf), [here](https://eprint.iacr.org/2018/1028.pdf), and [here](https://eprint.iacr.org/2019/270.pdf)).

-4. For agreement to hold, it is essential that if one party decides on a value, all other parties decide on the same value.
-Under partial synchrony, since parties are not even guaranteed to be able to communicate with each other before they decide, they always ensure that a majority of honest parties ``agree'' to a value before deciding (otherwise two minorities can commit to different values).
+4. For agreement to hold, it is essential that if one party decides on a value, all others decide on the same value.
+Under partial synchrony, since parties may not communicate before deciding, they must ensure a majority of honest parties agree on a value first (otherwise two minorities can commit to different values).
 Among $3f+1$ parties, $f$ can be Byzantine; thus $f+1$ honest parties form a majority among the remaining $2f+1$.
 Hence, partially synchronous protocols typically communicate with $2f+1$ (out of $3f+1$) parties before deciding: $f+1$ honest majority + (up to) $f$ Byzantine.
-On the other hand, under synchrony even a single honest party can inform all other honest parties.
-Thus, synchronous parties typically communicate with $f+1$ out of $2f+1$ parties.
+On the other hand, under synchrony, in synchrony parties typically communicate with $f+1$ out of $2f+1$ parties.

 5. A similar lower bound holds for crash (or omission) failures if $n \leq 2f$ in the partial synchrony model.
 See this [post on this and the CAP theorem](https://decentralizedthoughts.github.io/2023-07-09-CAP-two-servers-in-psynch/) for more.